Top 8 Ways To Become Fiscally Responsible

 Bad debt is buying a new pair of sunglasses on a credit card.
 Bad debt is also getting a $30,000 loan to buy a new car.
 Simply put, if it doesn’t make you money, it’s bad debt.

-If you have a lot of credit card debt, using different if it looks like the snowball method helps you tackle your debt one debt at a time.
-You simply pay off your lowest balance first, then move on to the next when the first is paid off.
+If you have a lot of credit card debt, the snowball method helps you tackle it one debt at a time — you pay off your lowest balance first, then roll that payment into the next one.
+Our credit card tips and guide to escaping debt walk you through it, and the debt-to-income calculator shows where you currently stand.

 4. You invest your money

-If you simply have a day job and save your money in a savings account, you are doing yourself a disservice.
-You almost have a 0% chance of becoming rich saving your money this way.
+If you simply have a day job and save your money in a savings account, you’re doing yourself a disservice.
+You have almost a 0% chance of becoming wealthy saving your money that way, especially once inflation eats into it year after year.

 5. You have more than one source of income

-Solely relying on your job for income will not get you to financial independence and wealth.
-Unless you are earning seven figures that is!
+Solely relying on your job for income will not get you to financial independence and wealth — unless you’re earning seven figures, that is!

 Passive income is money that you earn without having to do much.
-You can still keep your day job, but earn additional money on the side.
-For example, you could drive for Doordash on the weekends and keep your day job on the weekdays.
+You can still keep your day job but earn additional money on the side.
+For example, you could drive for a delivery app on the weekends and keep your day job on the weekdays.

 6. You calculate your net worth

-Although this is lower on the list, it is probably one of the most important ones.
-I’ll start this one off with a quote:
+Although this is lower on the list, it’s probably one of the most important.
+I’ll start this one off with a quote: what gets measured gets improved.
+If you track your net worth, it will grow.

-Your network is a good indicator of how you are doing financially.
+Your net worth is a great indicator of how you’re doing financially.
 It gives you a visual representation of your progress toward your financial goals.
-When you keep track of it, you will naturally have the innate desire to make it grow!
-That makes you fiscally responsible!
+When you keep track of it, you’ll naturally have the innate desire to make it grow!
+That makes you fiscally responsible.

 Net worth = Assets − Liabilities